Top Ten Cars most likely to get stolen in 2020

-As has been the case since the introduction of keyless entry systems it is this that has been the primary vulnerability for Land Rover’s vehicles.
-They have however been constantly upgrading the vehicles security systems, making thieves have to work particularly hard in some cases, but as long as the car is desirable it will still be more prone to theft than other models.
-The drawback for this extra security is that unfortunately Range Rover owners will likely to have to pay more if they require a new key after they have misplaced theirs
+As has been the case since the introduction of keyless entry systems, it is this that has been the primary vulnerability for Land Rover’s vehicles.
+They have, however, been constantly upgrading the vehicle’s security systems, making thieves have to work particularly hard in some cases, but as long as the car is desirable, it will still be more prone to theft than other models.
+The drawback of this extra security is that.
+Unfortunately, Range Rover owners will likely have to pay more if they require a new key after they have misplaced theirs.

 Insurance companies and Manufacturers are recommending a number of measures to deter thieves.
-Firstly, visible deterrents are best, in a throwback to the 90’s and 80’s manufacturers are recommending having steering locks and crook locks when your vehicle is left unattended, or for those of you that want something more discrete you could consider an immobiliser system like Autowatch Ghost or even just a GPS tracking install.
+Firstly, visible deterrents are best.
+In a throwback to the ’90s and ’80s, manufacturers are recommending having steering locks and crook locks when your vehicle is left unattended, or for those of you that want something more discrete, you could consider an immobiliser system like Autowatch Ghost or even just a GPS tracking installed.

 Number Two: The BMW X5

-Following the trend of Luxury SUVs second place goes to the BMW X5.
-Again the primary vulnerability of these vehicles has been it’s keyless entry system.
-Since it was first introduced in 1980 on the Ford Thunderbird, keyless entry systems have been a convenient way for vehicle owners to get on the move, however it has since proven to be regularly exploited by thieves using the relay attack method.
-A number of these security flaws were uncovered by the Chinese research team at Keen security which detected 14 vulnerabilities some of which were deemed serious enough to warrant official CVE classification.
+Following the trend of Luxury SUVs, second place goes to the BMW X5.
+Again the primary vulnerability of these vehicles has been their keyless entry system.
+Since it was first introduced in 1980 on the Ford Thunderbird, keyless entry systems have been a convenient way for vehicle owners to get on the move.
+However, it has since proven to be regularly exploited by thieves using the relay attack method.
+A number of these security flaws were uncovered by the Chinese research team at Keen security, which detected 14 vulnerabilities, some of which were deemed serious enough to warrant official CVE classification.